Relyze/OverwatchStringDecrypter/README.md

 I will under **no circumstances** provide support for you, or explain how to dump the game, the script is provided **as is**.

 I have **not** tested this on other blizzard titles, the patterns may not be the same, so if you want to use it on another game, you may have to change them.

-this script does not obtain all possible strings, there are further patterns you can add to get many more results, or figure out how to walk the encrypted string list :)